So why do we test?

 Because you need to know fragile(crappy) your code is

 Although writing tests can sometimes take more time and effort than just code only.
-If the method you are trying to test is that hard, then you may want to take another at the current implementation of the object.
+If the method you are trying to test is that hard, then you may want to take another look at the current implementation of the object.

 Better written code

 Except for the simplest of problems, writing tests and coding to the test will result in better written code.
 After a good Red, Green, Re-factor session, I can look at my code and ask “Who wrote this?
 Cuz, there is no way I turned out something this elegant!”
-I know the elegant is a relative term.
+I know elegant is a relative term.